Command Line Parameters

 Usage:

-Settings in the configuration file will be used in GUI mode:
+Settings in the configuration file are used in GUI mode:

 # Use settings from configuration file